UberJason/KeyboardUndoBugiPadOS/README.md

 This project shows a possible bug in iPadOS with a hardware keyboard.
 When registering with the system `UndoManager`, hitting `CMD+Z` triggers the undo twice.

 ## Instructions
+Run the app on an iPad with a keyboard attached, or iPad simulator with the setting 'Send Keyboard Shortcuts to Device'.

 1. Tap 'Register an Action' twice.
 2. Observe the console printed that the action was registered twice, and the state is 2.
 3. Tap 'Manual Undo (Not from Keyboard) once.